 Pest Control Responsibilities for NYC Landlords

-The summer months often conjure thoughts of picnics, sporting events, and lazy days at the beach.
-But the warm weather also brings more roaches and rodents, the most common unwanted inhabitants in New York City buildings, indoors.
+Summertime in the city conjures thoughts of picnics, sporting events, and lazy days at the beach.
+But the warm weather also brings more roaches and rodents, the most common unwanted inhabitants in New York City buildings.
+Recent legislation on bed bug reporting adds even more requirements for landlords.
+Make your property inhospitable to these tiny intruders by following these best practices for pest control.

 Many people, including pest control professionals, make the mistake of relying on pesticides to keep out these invaders.
 Unfortunately, this approach kills very few of the pests, boosts the immune systems of the survivors, and contributes to poor indoor air quality.

-Prevention remains the best way for landlords to manage these pests.
+Prevention remains the best way for landlords to manage these unwelcome inhabitants.
 Choosing the right garbage containers and performing strategic maintenance can make your building less welcoming to pests.
 You’ll improve your property, maintain good indoor air quality, and fulfill your New York City landlord responsibilities at the same time.

 The Integrated Pest Management (IPM) Toolkit provides a variety of solutions to help keep your building unfriendly to pests without using pesticides.
-This article covers four of the most cost-efficient and effective pest-proofing methods.
+Below are four of the most cost-efficient and effective pest-proofing methods.

 Maintain the areas where garbage and recycling are stored, whether inside the basement or behind the building.
 Store garbage in hard plastic or metal containers with tight-fitting lids, and keep enough receptacles to contain trash between pick-ups.
 Make sure tenants put trash inside the containers.